FixTweet/FxTwitter/README.md

 Once you're set up with your worker on `*.workers.dev`, [add your worker to your custom domain](https://developers.cloudflare.com/workers/platform/routing/custom-domains/).

 Populate Sentry details in your `.env` to use Sentry in your product to catch exceptions.

+In 2023, Twitter began blocking Tweets with NSFW media from the guest API.
+We use a service binding code-named [elongator](https://github.com/FixTweet/elongator), which use empty Twitter accounts to make these requests successfully.
+This is an optional component and is only necessary for those who plan to support embedding NSFW media.
+This method also means you never have to pay Elon Musk to use Twitter's official API.

 ---